 Love them or hate them, performance reviews are here to stay — but they don’t have to be painful

-Merely the idea of a performance appraisal is enough to evoke feelings of dread in the average employee.
-Managers and employees alike tend to regard appraisals with pure apprehension, for a number of very real reasons.
-They’re too formal, they’re too infrequent, they aren’t effective, they take up too much time and they are often unfair to the employee being appraised.
+Just the idea of a performance appraisal is enough to evoke feelings of dread in the average employee and manager.
+Managers and employees alike tend to regard appraisals with pure apprehension, for a number of very genuine reasons.
+They’re too bureaucratic, they’re too infrequent, they aren’t effective, they take up too much time and they are rarely meaningful.
 You might have wondered, on more than one occasion, if you would be better off eliminating performance reviews altogether.

-Tempting though this idea may be, ridding your company of performance reviews entirely is rather like throwing the baby out with the bathwater.
-Your performance management system might not work as it is, but rather than throwing in the towel, you’d be better off trying to improve your existing processes and finding a way to hold effective performance discussions with your work force.
+Tempting though this idea may be, ridding your company of performance management processes entirely is rather like throwing the baby out with the bathwater.
+A number of organisations have tried this and found that staff performance has deteriorated.
+Your performance management system might not work as it is, but rather than throwing in the towel, there are practical steps you can take to make performance discussions meaningful in your organisation.

-Below are just a few ways you can adapt your performance review process to make it more bearable and helpful for all involved.
+Below are just a few ways you can adapt your performance review process to make it more effective and meaningful for all involved.

 Have more regular, but more informal, performance check-ins

 If you hate performance reviews, it might sound counterintuitive (not to mention, completely unappealing) to improve the situation by introducing more of them.
 However, regular, meaningful monthly check-ins are actually far more time efficient and useful than a single annual appraisal.
 Companies such as Microsoft and Deloitte have arrived at this assumption and now enjoy a range of benefits, including improved retention, increased employee engagement and better performance.